PySimpleSQL/pysimplesql/README.md

 ```python
 ss.record('Restaurant', 'fkType', sg.Combo)]
 ```
-If you remember from the code above, the database had a constraint on Restaurant.fkType to Type.pkType.
-This means that PySimpleSQL will automatically handle updating this combobox element with all of the entries from the Type table!
 Furthering that, the functions ss.set_text_size() and ss.set_control_size() can be used before calls to ss.record() to have custom sizing of the control elements.
 Even with these defaults set, the size parameter of record() will override the default control size, for plenty of flexibility!

-Place the two functions below just abovethe layout definition shown in the example above and then run the code again
+Place those two functions just above the layout definition shown in the example above and then run the code again
 ```python
 ss.set_text_size(10,1)
 ss.set_control_size(50,1)